Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Large city centre Woolworth stores like Watford, Hertfordshire were sacrificed in 1983 to repay the loans to buy out the company

 This caution meant that the new owners inherited a remarkable property portfolio.
 The largest city centre stores were freehold and had been well maintained, but were barely profitable even without paying rent.
 Meanwhile many of the smaller stores were more old-fashioned, yet generated the lion's share of profits.
-Under the old management the firm's response to a loss-making store had often been to invest more money hoping to turn it around.
+Under the old management the firm's response to a loss-making store had often been to invest to turn it around.

 Rather than give up and sell these property portfolios, the previous Board had decided to persevere, opting to raise capital by selling a handful of stores.
 They had put the word out that offers might be considered.
 Their process was unstructured and it was clear that the Executives did not understand the full value of the portfolio or how it could be leveraged to give the chain new momentum.